Opposed-piston engine: 1880s to 1930s

 One of the first opposed-piston engines was the 1882 Atkinson differential engine, which has a power stroke on every rotation of the crankshaft (compared with every second rotation for the contemporary Otto cycle engine), but it was not a commercial success.

 In 1898, an Oechelhäuser two-stroke opposed-piston engine producing 600 hp was installed at the Hoerde ironworks.
 This design of engine was also produced under licence by manufacturers including Deutsche Kraftgas Gesellschaft in Germany and William Beardmore & Sons in the United Kingdom.

 In 1901, the Kansas City Lightning Balanced Gas and Gasoline Engines were gasoline engines producing 4–25 hp.

 An early opposed-piston car engine was produced by the French company Gobron-Brillié around 1900.
-In April 1904, a Gobron-Brillié car powered by the opposed-piston engine was the first car ever to exceed 150 km/h with a "World's Record Speed" of 152.54 km/h.
+On 31 March 1904, a Gobron-Brillié car powered by the opposed-piston engine was the first car ever to exceed 150 km/h with a "World's Record Speed" of 152.54 km/h.
 On 17 July 1904, the Gobron-Brillié car became the first to exceed 100 mph for the flying kilometre.
 The engine used a single crankshaft at one end of the cylinders and a crosshead for the opposing piston.

 Another early opposed piston car engine was in the Scottish Arrol-Johnston car, which appears to have been first installed in their 10 hp buckboard c1900.
 The engine was described and illustrated in some detail in the account of their 12-15 hp car exhibited at the 1905 Olympia Motor-Show.
-The engine was a 4-stroke with two cylinders (with opposed pistons in each) with the crankshaft underneath and the pistons connected by lever arms to the two-throw crankshaft.
+The engine was a four-stroke with two cylinders (with opposed pistons in each) with the crankshaft underneath and the pistons connected by lever arms to the two-throw crankshaft.

 The first diesel engine with opposed pistons was a prototype built at Kolomna Locomotive Works in Russia.
 The designer, Raymond A. Koreyvo, patented the engine in France on 6 November 1907 and displayed the engine at international exhibitions, but it did not reach production.
 The Kolomna design used a typical layout of two crankshafts connected by gearing.